 Data from the AMI instrument on ERS-2 was used from June 1996 (with an interruption from January 2001 till March 2004) until September 2011, data from the SeaWinds instrument on-board QuikSCAT was used from January 2002 until November 2009 (when QuikSCAT failed), data from ASCAT on MetOp have been assimilated from June 2007 onwards.
 Oceansat-2 data was used from December 2012 to February 2014 and data from HSCAT on HY-2B has been assimilated since June 2021.
-Data from NSCAT and RapidSCAT have never been used in an operational setup, although offline assimilation experiments have been performed.
-From November 2010 onwards scatterometer data is assimilated as equivalent-neutral 10-metre wind, rather than (real) 10-metre wind, since the former model winds are closer related to scatterometer observations.
+Data from NSCAT and RapidSCAT have never been used in an operational setup, although offline assimilated as equivalent-neutral 10-metre wind, rather than (real) 10-metre wind, since the former model winds are closer related to scatterometer observations.